Contact Us

 How does the Big 4 use AI?

-The accounting profession has rapidly adapted to AI technology to get ahead of the game.
+The accounting profession has rapidly adapted to AI applications to get ahead of the game.

-All the Big 4 accounting firms: Deloitte, PwC, KPMG and Ernst & Young (EY) have fingers on the pulse of AI, and they are continually investing heavily in AI-powered tools and solutions to give their clients advanced, insightful accounting services.
+All the Big 4 accounting firms: Deloitte, PwC, KPMG and Ernst & Young (EY) have fingers on the pulse of AI.
+They are continually investing heavily in AI-powered tools and solutions to give their clients advanced, insightful accounting services.

 Here are some accounting use cases that demonstrate how the big players have recently employed AI: